 The boys tucked into ribs and coleslaw with happy mumblings of ‘dropping off the bone’ and ‘melt in the mouth’.

-This salmon salad was really fresh tasting, just perfect for me and more filling than I expected.
+This salmon salad was really fresh tasting, healthy so just perfect for me (and more filling than I expected).

-Little Charlotte has always enjoyed moules and these ones come with focaccia bread.
+Little Charlotte has always enjoyed moules and these ones come with salty focaccia bread.